Peter H. Brieger

-Peter H. Brieger (30 June 1898, Breslau – 17 October 1983, Toronto) was a German art historian who emigrated to Canada in 1936 to escape persecution from the Nazi regime because of his Jewish family background.
-He taught at the University of Toronto from 1936 to 1969, was Head of the Department of Fine Art from 1947 to 1964, and Chair from 1965 to 1969.
-He was a medievalist, specialising in 12th and 13th century manuscripts.
+Peter H. Brieger (30 June 1898 – 17 October 1983) was a German art historian who immigrated to Canada in 1936 to escape persecution from the Nazi regime because of his Jewish family background.
+He taught at the University of Toronto from 1936 to 1969 and served as head of the Department of Fine Art from 1947 to 1964.
+He was a medievalist, specialising in 12th- and 13th-century manuscripts.

 Early life and education

-Peter Brieger's father, Oskar Brieger, was an ENT specialist in Breslau (then in Prussia, now Wroclaw in Poland).
+Peter Brieger's father, Oskar Brieger, was an ENT specialist in Breslau (then in Prussia, now Wrocław in Poland).
 His mother was Hedwig Lion.
 He grew up as one of four children in a wealthy, cultured atmosphere surrounded by many books, and studied foreign languages with a tutor.
-Some of the furniture in his home was designed by the German architect, painter and set designer, Hans Poelzig.
+Some of the furniture in his home was designed by the German architect, painter, and set designer Hans Poelzig.
 The family had a holiday home in the Riesengebirge, or Giant Mountains (now in the Czech Republic), where Oskar had a small theatre built for the family's own plays to be performed.
 As a child, Brieger attended the Maria-Magdalene High School in Breslau.
 After graduating from the school in 1916, he did military service in the First World War until 1918, and was wounded in Flanders.

-From 1919 to 1924 Brieger studied art history, history, German literature and archaeology at the universities of Breslau and Munich.
+From 1919 to 1924, Brieger studied art history, history, German literature and archaeology at the University of Breslau and the Ludwig-Maximilians-Universität München.
 His professors were the art historians Dagobert Frey, Franz Landsberger, Wilhelm Pinder, Heinrich Wölfflin and August Grisebach (1881–1950), under whose supervision he received his doctorate in Breslau in 1924: 'Zur Geschichte des Kunsturteils' ('On the history of art judgement', focusing on the travel diaries of Germans in Italy from 1550 to the period of Winckelmann and Goethe).
-In 1921 Brieger qualified to teach at secondary schools, and from 1922 to 1927 he worked as a university assistant in the Art History Department of the University of Wroclaw.
-In 1927 and 1928 he received a research grant for the Bibliotheca Hertziana (now the Max Planck Institute for Art History) in Rome.
+In 1921, Brieger qualified to teach at secondary schools, and from 1922 to 1927, he worked as a university assistant in the Art History Department of the University of Wrocław.
+In 1927 and 1928, he received a research grant for the Bibliotheca Hertziana (now the Max Planck Institute for Art History) in Rome.
 His post-doctoral (habilitation) thesis (1927), which qualified him for a professorship, was published in Berlin in 1930 under the title Die deutsche Geschichtsmalerei des 19 Jahrhunderts (German History Painting of the 19th Century).

 Peter Brieger married Barbara Ritter (1908–2000), a German historian, in 1931.
 The couple had two sons, Peter and Nick, who grew up in Canada.